Azure Functions Rest API Example C#

 Creating Product Method

-Now we have created all the Model class definitions above.
-Now the time to create all the methods needed for all the functionalities.
-Now the idea is to create all the functions inside the Function1.cs class file.
-Now we will delete the default function code and will write our own function there.
+Now, we have created all the Model class definitions above.
+Now is the time to develop all the necessary methods for each functionality.
+The idea is to create all the functions inside the Function1.cs class file.
+We will delete the default function code and replace it with our own function.

-The first function is the CreateProduct that contains the below lines of code.
+The first function is the CreateProduct, which contains the lines of code below.

-If we will try to understand this function, the First thing is we are using the ILogger interface to log a message i.e “Creating a new Product Item”.
-Now we are reading the body of the HTTP request into a string and By the help of the Newtonsoft.Json to deserialize that into the object of our CreateProduct class.
+If we try to understand this function, the First thing is that we are using the ILogger interface to log a message, i.e., “Creating a new Product Item”.
+Next, we read the body of the HTTP request into a string and, with the help of Newtonsoft.Json, deserialize it into an object of our CreateProduct class.

-Now the next thing is we are creating a new Product Item and we are copying the deserialized product description from our HTTP request body into it.
-We are adding the Product list items into the static list that we have created on the first line.
+Next, create a new Product Item and copy the deserialized product description from our HTTP request body into it.
+We are adding the Product list items to the static list we created on the first line.

 public static class Function1